MishaSavchenko/knowledge_base/Trajectory Optimization .md

-* [Trajectory Optimization](https://www.youtube.com/watch?v=wlkRYMVUZTs): Set of mathematical techniques to find the ideal or desired behaviour
+* [Trajectory Optimization](https://www.youtube.com/watch?v=wlkRYMVUZTs): Set of mathematical techniques to find the ideal or desired behavior
   * Trying to control the input into the system which yield the desired behaviour
   * Solves an optimal control problem
   * Closed-loop solution: